UK did not open cheque book to secure Nissan deal - minister

-LONDON Britain's business minister said he had not opened the "cheque book" to secure a major new investment in the country's biggest car plant by Japanese carmaker Nissan (7201.T), an announcement which was hailed by the government as a post-Brexit endorsement.
+LONDON Oct 28 Britain's business minister said he had not opened the "cheque book" to secure a major new investment in the country's biggest car plant by Japanese carmaker Nissan, an announcement which was hailed by the government as a post-Brexit endorsement.

 Nissan said on Thursday it will build two new models at its Sunderland facility, just weeks after warning it would halt new investment without a guarantee of compensation if tariffs were imposed on car exports as part of Brexit.